blachlylab/dhtslib/README.md

 # Overview

 `dhtslib` provides D bindings, high-level abstractions, and additional functionality for [htslib](https://github.com/samtools/htslib), the most widely-used library for manipulation of high-throughput sequencing data.
 We currently support linux and OSX.
 Windows support is still in progress (see #38).
+More extensive documentation can be found at our [gitbook](https://blachlylab.gitbook.io/dhtslib/).

 # Installation